-Many businesses are making the move from Microsoft Exchange to Google for Work, saying that the reason they switched was largely financial or logistical.
-Though potentially intimidating to consider a major company-wide migration, many are finding the transition easier than expected.
+Many businesses are migrating from Microsoft to Google, saying the reason they migrated was largely financial or logistical.
+Though potentially intimidating to consider a major company-wide migration, many are finding the migration easier than expected.
 Better, easier and faster data migration service with GSMME.

 Why Make the Move?

-There are several advantages to using Google for Work over Microsoft Exchange—beginning with price.
+There are several advantages to migrating to Gmail over Microsoft Exchange—beginning with price.
 Hosted Exchange averages $141 per user per year, while Gmail costs about $50 per user per year.

-Larger companies in particular see a clear financial advantage to Google over time.
+Larger companies in particular see a clear financial advantage migrating to Google over time.

 Businesses are ensured consistent upgrades and innovations from the creative team at Google.
 With the all-encompassing Google for Work platform integrating all of your vital apps, workspaces, and communications in one place, lower cost is just an added bonus.

-Over five million companies in the United States have adopted Google for Work, and over half of all Fortune 500 companies are on this list.
+Over five million companies in the United States have migrated to Gmail, and over half of all Fortune 500 companies are on this list.

-If your enterprise is considering the switch from Microsoft 365 and Exchange to Google for Work and Gmail, read on for a basic guide to this transition.
+If your enterprise is considering the migration from Microsoft 365 and Exchange to Google for Work and Gmail, read on for a basic guide to this transition.

-Due to the level of complexity with migrations, most companies use a Google for Work Partner to handle the migration process seamlessly.
+Due to the level of complexity with migrations, most companies use a Google Partner to handle the migration process seamlessly.

 Many times it can even be done when it’s not business hours so there’s no interruption to daily work.